bbilly1/tilefy/README.md

 - Set your timezone with the `TZ` environment variable to configure the scheduler, defaults to *UTC*.

 ### Redis JSON
-Functions as a cache and holds the scheduler data storage and history.
+Functions as a cache, holds your configurations.
 - Needs a volume at **/data** to store your configurations permanently.

 ## Configuration
-Create a yml config file where you have mounted your `/data/tiles.yml` folder.
+Create a yml config file at `/data/tiles.yml`.
 Take a look at the provided `tiles.example.yml` for the basic syntax. *tiles* is the top level key, list your tiles below.
 The main key of the tile is your slug and will become your url, so use no spaces or special characters.

 ### tile_name
 Give your tile a unique human readable name.